grafuj/watchworth/README.md

 A bold idea to allow for subjective film preferences and allow connections to be made around film

+## Setup

+This is an app that runs on Node, PostgreSQL, Express and React.

+1. Clone the repository: `git clone git@github.com:[user]/watchworth.git watchworth`
+2. Install the backend's dependencies in the backend project directory: `cd expressjs-backend` and `npm install`
+3. Setup and seed the database with `npm run db:reset`
+4. Start the backend server: `npm start`
+5. Install the frontend's dependencies in the frontend project directory: `cd reactjs-frontend` and `npm install`
+6. Start the frontend server: `npm start`

 ## Available Scripts

 In the project directory, you can run: